Staff

 Yael Nataly Kostrinsky

-Yael was born in Jerusalem to a musical family and moved to Toronto, Canada, at the age of 6.
-She is the third generation in her family to become a piano teacher, having helped her mother run the family business, North York Piano Studio.
-During her studies with Boris Zarankin she was awarded the ARCT diploma at the age of 16 by the Royal Conservatory of Music.
-At the University of Toronto, she continued her study of the piano with professor Brian Mcdonagh.
-Her BMus comprises a wide breadth of knowledge and experiences, from Shenkerian analysis to performing with the faculty’s Women’s Chorus.
-In 2018, she moved to Glasgow, Scotland, where she successfully ran her own studio, teaching piano and theory to pupils aged 5-14, as well as a handful of adults.
-She is passionate about endowing future generations with a long-running love for the arts.
+Yael was born to a musical family and is the third generation in her family to become a piano teacher.
+As a young pianist, she studied under Boris Zarankin and was then awarded the ARCT diploma at the age of 16 by the Royal Conservatory of Music.
+At the University of Toronto, she continued her study of the piano with professor Brian Mcdonagh, earning her a BMus; all while having helped her mother run the family business, North York Piano Studio (now Andante).
+In 2018, she moved to Glasgow, Scotland, where she successfully ran her own studio.
+Yael is happy to call Ireland her home since 2021, where she has been part of CSM as both teacher and administrator.
+She is passionate about giving her students the tools to be musically literate and independent.

 MMusPef, BMus(Hons) Classical Music, LTCL